FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

     -   cft.ipv6.disable\_connect
     -   See <a href="../../admin_intro/uconf/uconf_directory" class="MCXref xref">UCONF parameters</a> for parameter details.
 - sentinel.trktname: The path to the overflow file, where the maximum number of messages that the overflow file can store is equal to sentinel.xfb.buffer\_size (not sentinel.trktmaxmsg).
-- sentinel.trktmaxmsg: *Obsolete*.
-The maximum number of messages in the sentinel.trktname overflow file is defined by the sentinel.xfb.buffer\_size.
+- `sentinel.trktmaxmsg`: *Obsolete*.
+The maximum number of messages in the `sentinel.trktname` overflow file is defined by the sentinel.xfb.buffer\_size.

 ## Overflow file